ESP32-S3-DevKitC

 Asymmetric Multiprocessing (AMP)

 ESP32S3-DevKitC allows 2 different applications to be executed in ESP32-S3 SoC.
 Due to its dual-core architecture, each core can be enabled to execute customized tasks in stand-alone mode and/or exchanging data over OpenAMP framework.
-See IPC Samples folder as code reference.
+See Inter-Processor Communication (IPC) folder as code reference.

 Supported Features